 The Coast Guard Cutter Spar was sunk as a diver-friendly wreck just yards from the Aeolus.
 The Spar is known as a popular spot for Sand Tiger Sharks.
 The 180 feet long and 37 feet wide Spar sits at a 45-degree angle in 100 feet of water and is completely intact, allowing many opportunities for a diver to penetrate the wreck.
-This site is visited on our Full Day Dive Trip.

 The Spar is a great wreck for penetration diving as it is very open and has plenty of places to explore.
 Divers who don't wish to penetrate often start their dive around the main wheelhouse and move forward to the main deck.
 Sand tiger sharks usually swim along the crane and divers frequently bring back a souvenir sharks tooth found laying on the wreck.